 A satin finish has pearl-like sheen and is slightly more reflective than eggshell finish.
 Since it’s more reflective, it’s also more durable to withstand dirt and grime, therefore, easier to clean.
 Always a plus, right?

-It’s perfect for moderate to high-traffic areas like family rooms, living rooms, kitchens, bathrooms, kids’ rooms, moulding and millwork, and interior doors.
+It’s perfect for moderate to high-traffic areas like family rooms, living rooms, kitchens, bathrooms, kids’ rooms, molding and millwork, and interior doors.

 You guessed it, both finishes are all about a sleek, glossy appearance.
 This finish can make a statement all on its own, even in small doses.